rust-lang/rust-wiki-backup/Note-bors-usage.md

 requests.
 When a reviewer signs off on one of your commits by writing "r+" in a comment on the final commit of a pull request, bors will automatically:

-  - Form a new merge node based on your pull + incoming
+  - Reset the `auto` branch to `master`
+  - Attempt to merge your pull request into `auto` --- if this fails, your request will be marked as stale, meaning you will need to rebase it.
-  - Wait for results from that to come back from buildbot
+  - Wait for buildbot to test `auto`
-  - If successful, advance incoming to that node
+  - If successful, fast-forward `master` to `auto`
   - Otherwise report how the change failed

-It then resets the 'auto' ref to incoming, attempts to merge the reviewed commit into auto, and if that works, sends it for testing on buildbot.
-If all tests come back green, it advances incoming to auto (fast-forward only).
 Rebased pull requests require re-approval.

 This _should_ mean that, insofar as all commits go through bors, the tree will always be green.